1.5: Experimental Design

 Suppose the experiment about methods for quitting smoking were carried out with randomized assignments of subjects to the four treatments, and researchers determined that the percentage succeeding with the combination drug/therapy method was highest, and the percentage succeeding with no drugs or therapy was lowest.
 In other words, suppose there is clear evidence of an association between method used and success rate.
 Could it be concluded that the drug/therapy method causes success more than trying to quit without using drugs or therapy?
 Perhaps.

 Although randomized controlled experiments do give us a better chance of pinning down the effects of the explanatory variable of interest, they are not completely problem-free.
 For example, suppose that the manufacturers of the smoking cessation drug had just launched a very high-profile advertising campaign with the goal of convincing people that their drug is extremely effective as a method of quitting.
 Even with a randomized assignment to treatments, there would be an important difference among subjects in the four groups: those in the drug and combination drug/therapy groups would perceive their treatment as being a promising one, and may be more likely to succeed just because of added confidence in the success of their assigned method.
-Therefore, the ideal circumstance is for the subjects to be unaware of which treatment is being administered to them: in other words, subjects in an experiment should be (if possible) blind to which treatment they received.
+Therefore, the ideal circumstance is for the subjects to be unaware of which treatment is being administered to them; in other words, subjects in an experiment should be (if possible) blind to which treatment they receive.

 How could researchers arrange for subjects to be blind when the treatment involved is a drug?
 They could administer a placebo pill to the control group, so that there are no psychological differences between those who receive the drug and those who do not.
 The word “placebo” is derived from a Latin word that means “to please.”
 It is so named because of the natural tendency of human subjects to improve just because of the “pleasing” idea of being treated, regardless of the benefits of the treatment itself.
 When patients improve because they are told they are receiving treatment, even though they are not actually receiving treatment, this is known as the placebo effect.